drewmccormack/ensembles/README.md

 _Author:_ Drew McCormack<br>
 _Created:_ 29th September, 2013<br>
-_Last Updated:_ 23rd February, 2015
+_Last Updated:_ 1st June, 2015

 *Ensembles 2 is now available for purchase at [ensembles.io](http://www.ensembles.io).
 It has performance improvements, extra backends (eg CloudKit, Dropbox Sync), and other features.
 This version of Ensembles continues to be maintained and supported.*

 *There is a [Google Group](https://groups.google.com/forum/#!forum/ensembles) for discussing best practices with other developers.*

-Ensembles extends Apple's Core Data framework to add peer-to-peer synchronization for Mac OS and iOS.
+Ensembles is an Objective-C framework &mdash; with Swift support &mdash; that extends Apple's Core Data framework to add peer-to-peer synchronization for Mac OS and iOS.
 Multiple SQLite persistent stores can be coupled together via a file synchronization platform like iCloud or Dropbox.
 The framework can be readily extended to support any service capable of moving files between devices, including custom servers.

 #### Downloading Ensembles